dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ### The `Query` element

 Defines a search query that can be performed by search clients.
-Please see the [[#OpenSearch Query element|OpenSearch Query element]] specification for more information.
+Please see the [OpenSearch Query element](#opensearch-query-element) specification for more information.

 *OpenSearch description documents should include at least one Query element of role="example" that is expected to return search results.
 Search clients may use this example query to validate that the search engine is working properly.*